MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/5-deploy-github-action.md

     - Is triggered when a commit is pushed to the coupon service's Helm chart in the `main` branch.
     - Has one job, named `deploy-to-aks`, that deploys new images.
 The job runs in an `ubuntu-latest` runner and has five steps:
-        - `Azure Kubernetes set context` sets the AKS credentials in the runner's *.kube/config* file.
+        - `Azure Kubernetes set context` sets the AKS credentials in the runner's *:::no-loc text=".kube/config":::* file.
         - `Get code from the repository` checks out the code from the repository.
         - `Helm tool installer` installs Helm, an open-source package manager for Kubernetes.
         - `Azure Login` logs in to Azure using the service principal credentials.
         - `Deploy` executes the `helm upgrade` command, passing the ACR instance name as the `registry` parameter.
 This parameter tells Helm to use your ACR instance rather than the public container registry.

-1. Replace the default Action file name of *main.yml* with *deploy.yml*.
+1. Replace the default Action file name of *:::no-loc text="main.yml":::* with *:::no-loc text="deploy.yml":::*.
 1. Commit the *deploy.yml* file directly to the `main` branch.

-These two GitHub Action definitions are stored in the repository's *.github/workflows* directory.
+These two GitHub Action definitions are stored in the repository's *:::no-loc text=".github/workflows":::* directory.
 To make changes, update the appropriate file locally and push to the `main` branch.
 Alternatively, create a pull request (PR).
 If you create a PR, the Action is triggered when merging to `main`.

 ## Trigger a deployment

 To trigger a deployment, you'll increment the `appVersion` in the coupon service's Helm chart.
 Helm charts are used to define the service specification in a YAML template format.

-1. On the **Code** tab, edit the *deploy/k8s/helm-simple/coupon/Chart.yaml* file by clicking the edit icon.
+1. From the **:::no-loc text="Code":::** tab, edit the *:::no-loc text="deploy/k8s/helm-simple/coupon/Chart.yaml":::* file by clicking the edit icon.
 Update the `appVersion` property value to `1.1.0`:

     ```yml
     apiVersion: v2